 - Timeliness.
 Ask yourself, “is what I’m sending timely and interesting?”
-Examples of timely news includes upcoming webinars, training sessions, new resources or accomplishments by your chapter or clients.
+Examples of timely news include upcoming webinars, training sessions, new resources or accomplishments by your chapter or clients.

 - Human interest.
 Think about whether your chapter has a particularly inspiring or interesting SCORE success story.
 Has one of your clients made a strong impact in the community, overcome a recent challenge or helped others?
 If so, local reporters might be interested in learning more or scheduling an interview.

 - Impact.
 Does what you are sending have a community impact?
-Is there a good local story to be told in relation to the work my chapter is doing?
+Is there a good local story to be told in relation to the work your chapter is doing?

 - Immediate & Current.
-Is there something coming up that connects to something going on locally or on a national level?
-For example, is one of your local SCORE clients doing something unique to combat supply chain issues or to attract employees during the labor shortage?
-Is there a subject matter expert or mentor that can shed light on a current issue facing the small business community?
+Do you have a story/event/initiative that connects to something going on locally or on a national level?
+For example, maybe one of your local SCORE clients is doing something unique to combat supply chain issues or to attract employees during a labor shortage.
+Is there a subject matter expert or mentor who can shed light on a current issue facing the small business community?

-Sharing valuable information with reporters establishes you and your chapter as a powerful, community resource with a strong pulse on the small business space.
+Sharing valuable information with reporters establishes you and your chapter as a powerful community resource with a strong understanding of the small business space.

 Our public relations team (firstname.lastname@example.org) is here to provide additional guidance as needed.
 Thank you for sharing your chapter’s success and accomplishments!